 Choosing categories, advanced:

-If you want to put in a little more effort, a great place to start when deciding how to categorize your book are the Book Category Lists on Amazon.
+If you want to put in a little more effort, Amazon's Book Category Lists are a great resource.

 - If there is a specific category missing that you really want to use, email us and we'll add it to our list, or suggest a good alternative.